tangentstorm/b4/blog/lp.a-heap-was-a-tree.md

   - one part holds data
   - the other cell holds the address of another cell

-By the way, it has always baffled me in lisp why CAR ("contents of the address register") holds data whereas the CDR ("contents of the data register") holds the link to the rest of the list.
-But this is a mystery for another day.

 Anyway...
 Suppose you wanted to reference another part of the tree?
 Well instead of a pointer, you could use something like a hyperlink.
 That is: you could create a token that identified the node (like a primary key in a database, or the `id` attribute in XML).
 Then you could use some kind of lookup system to find the correct node in the tree.

 Come to think of it...
 Isn't that pretty much how lisp actually works?
 You can play tricks with the layout of a `cons` cell if you really want to, but at least 90% of the time, they work like trees, and if you want to keep a reference to another tree, you give it a name and use the name instead.